chinenual/synergize/seq/syn2midi.md

 ### Transpose

 In this release, transpose events are ignored.
 See the discussion above regarding Track buttons.
-If a virtual playback mode is added to the converted, transpose will be supported.
+If a virtual playback mode is added to the converter, transpose will be supported.

 ### Inbound MIDI